cbourke/ComputerScienceI/hacks/hack6.0/readme.md

--   A testing file, `utilsTester.c` has been provided that uses cmocka (<https://cmocka.org/>), a unit testing framework for C. We have already written several (17) test cases for you.
-Using these examples, implement your test cases using cmocka for your two functions.
-You should have at least 3 test cases for each function for a total of 23 test cases.
+-   A testing file, `utilsTester.c` has been provided that uses cmocka (<https://cmocka.org/>), a unit testing framework for C. We have already written several (24) test cases for you.
+Using these examples, implement your *at least 3 more* test cases using cmocka for your two functions for a total of *at least* 27.

     The starter file should be sufficient to demonstrate how to use cmocka, but the full documentation can be found here: